mvakde/mvakde.github.io/blog/why-all-ARC-solvers-fail-today.md

 - might fail by contradicting info not available to the human (eg: private puzzles)

 ### Hardcoded architectures/DSLs
 (By “architecture” I mean the neural network design and by “DSLs” I mean the hand-picked set of operations allowed in program synthesis)

 Same problem as augmentations: doing this smuggles in extra information about the task that never appears in the data.
 This can make some puzzles trivial.
 It can also make some puzzles impossible to solve

 For example, the puzzle above requires partial color equivariance.
 If you bake it into the architecture, then it becomes trivial.
 In an ideal world, your AI model should learn this equivariance by itself.

 ## Testable predictions

 **Predictions**:
 1. EVERY approach today can be improved by compressing the ignored sources of data
 2. In EVERY approach, handcrafted tricks can be removed without reducing accuracy
 3. In SOME approaches, removing handcrafted tricks will increase performance

 Note that the modifications required to execute (2) and (3) might be very complex.

-***Steps to test
+***Steps to test***
-***1. Take any ARC-AGI approach
+1. Take any ARC-AGI approach
 2. Identify a datasource it currently ignores (appendix lists them all)
 3. Add the simplest possible component that explicitly compresses that data source, keeping everything else fixed.
 Loop till all sources compressed
 	- Prediction: the ARC score improves
 4. Only after step 3, remove one handcrafted trick (appendix lists them all)
 	- Prediction: the score stays the same or increases.

 If you can repeatedly violate these predictions, the theory in this post is wrong.
-# Appendix
+## Appendix
-## List of problems in each approach
+### List of problems in each approach

 | Approach                                                                                                             | Problem 1 | Problem 2 | Problem 3 | Other                                                        | Comments                                                                                                                                                                                                                                                                                                        |
 | -------------------------------------------------------------------------------------------------------------------- | --------- | --------- | --------- | ------------------------------------------------------------ | --------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------------- |